cokeSchlumpf/rethink-it/openwhisk/openwhisk-deployment.md

-# Deployment of OpenWhisk projects with multiple actions
+# Deployment of OpenWhisk projects with many actions

 In the past few months I was working on some [Apache OpenWhisk](https://openwhisk.apache.org/) projects for my own.
 In this blog post I'd like to share the experience I made with OpenWhisk when it comes to deployment of larger projects with more than just a few actions.